GymWorkoutApp/gwap-invite/README.md

 # gwap-invite
-Microservice that maintains endpoints related to the invite
+Microservice that maintains endpoints related to the register invite